xm1701/bcPRS/README.md

 ...

-And we will need the following columns: snpid, A1, A2, Beta
+And we will need the following columns: SNP, A1, A2, BETA

 awk 'NR>1{{print $2, $4, $5, $8}}' < trait1_sumstat.txt > trait1_sumstat_prs.txt